 With time reclaimed from social media, I can make space to read things like The Final Pagan Generation or Greek Gods Abroad.
 (I’m currently reading the latter.)
 I have the mental space and energy to grow in my household worship and devotional practice while working a 40-hour-a-week job and writing 10,000 words per week total, spread across my creative projects.
 For someone in an older generation who didn’t grow up alongside the Internet, none of this may sound like a big deal, and it probably sounds like us young’uns didn’t develop crucial life skills.
 It is huge for me and for many Millennials, who were taught how to use technology but not how to be mindful about it and hold space in our minds and lives for ourselves.

 There is a cycle, though, to the social media I have retained.
 It’s more evident on Twitter than it is on Tumblr, and it’s hardly present at all on Goodreads.
 It’s been even more evident since January 2017.
-Twitter cycles through periods of anxiety and panic that tend to peak on Thursdays, after our administration has had the time in the earlier part of the week to lash out and injure the dignity and rights of queer people, women, and racial/ethnic minorities.
+Twitter cycles through periods of anxiety and panic that tend to peak on Thursdays, after our administration has had the time in the earlier part of the week to lash out and injure the dignity and rights of so many marginalized people.
 The cycle is less visible on Tumblr, perhaps due to the Tumblrs I follow.

 What I’ve learned since leaving Facebook is that no social media platform is inherently miasmic.
 It all depends on the effect a platform has on you and your mindful self-awareness.
 It all depends on your ability to disengage and step back when things get heated or upsetting — because it is in those quiet mental moments when a person can center limself and think, discovering ler own voice at the center of that maelstrom.